-Beer is enjoyed by many Fijians with the most popular brand being Fiji Bitter, known locally as “Stubbie” referring to the distinctive short necked bottle it comes in.
+Beer is enjoyed by many Fijians with the most popular brand being Fiji Bitter, known locally as “Stubbie” referring to the distinctive short-necked bottle it comes in.
 A lighter version, Fiji Gold is also well-liked.
-Wine, although not produced in Fiji is readily available from both Australia and New Zealand.
-The country also makes their own award winning rum known as Bounty, a product of the sugar cane fields, this rum comes in both dark and white varieties.
+Wine, although not produced in Fiji is readily available in both Australia and New Zealand.
+The country also makes their own award-winning rum known as Bounty, a product of the sugar cane fields, this rum comes in both dark and white varieties.

 Things to know: